Enter your postal code to find the vaccinating clinic closest to you.

 In Canada, rates of whooping cough vary considerably from year to year, ranging from 500 to 4,500 annually, PHAC says.
 Early symptoms include a cough, stuffy nose, mild fever and red, watery eyes.
 Left untreated, the infection may persist for months and can lead to brain damage or even death.
 As with measles, being fully vaccinated is the best protection.
 Children under age one and older adults are at greatest risk.3

 Another vaccine hero of childhood immunizations, the 5-in-1 vaccine DTaP-IPV-Hib protects against diphtheria, tetanus, pertussis (whooping cough), polio, and haemophilus influenzae type b (Hib) with just one shot.4 This protection is vital, since these diseases can all be deadly.
-The tetanos bacterium is all around us, and enters the body through cuts, open wounds, or animal bites, often after contact with dirt or manure.
+The tetanus bacterium is all around us, and enters the body through cuts, open wounds, or animal bites, often after contact with dirt or manure.
 Non-sterile needles used in self-performed tattooing, body piercing, or injection drug use can also cause tetanus infection.
-In addition to routine shots in childhood and adolescence, it is recommended that adults have a booster shot every 10 years.5,6,7
+In addition to routine shots in childhood and adolescence, it is recommended that adults get their booster shot every 10 years.5,6,7

-And both children and adults over age 65 should be vaccinated against bacterial pneumococcal disease.8 Make sure your family has the protection they need.
-And visit Vaccines411 to learn more about important immunizations for teens and tweens and adolescents and adults.
+And both children and adults over age 65 should be vaccinated against bacterial pneumococcal disease.8 Make sure your family has the protection they need, and visit Vaccines411 to learn more about important immunizations for teens and tweens and adolescents and adults.

 Did you know?

-Of Canadians surveyed in 2021, 97% of parents felt that vaccines were safe and help protect their child’s health.
+Of Canadians surveyed in 2021, 97% of parents felt that vaccines are safe and help protect their child’s health.
 And 94% said that having their child vaccinated helps protect the health of their family and their community.9

 Brought to you by Vaccines411.ca – know where to go for your vaccinations.